Palmerston - South

 Palmerston - South hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-The median age in Palmerston - South is 29 years, which is notably lower than Greater Darwin's average of 34 and considerably younger than Australia's median age of 38.
-Compared to Greater Darwin, the 35-44 cohort is significantly over-represented in Palmerston-South at 20.6%, while the 55-64 year-olds are under-represented at 3.9%.
-The 35-44 concentration is well above the national average of 14.2%.
-Post-2021 Census data shows that the 45 to 54 age group has grown from 8.8% to 10.9% of the population, while the 25 to 34 cohort has declined from 23.1% to 20.6%, and the 0 to 4 group has dropped from 11.6% to 9.5%.
+The median age in Palmerston - South is 29 years, which is lower than Greater Darwin's average of 34 and younger than Australia's median of 38.
+Compared to Greater Darwin's average, the 35-44 age group is notably over-represented at 20.6% locally, while the 55-64 age group is under-represented at 3.9%.
+This concentration in the 35-44 age group is well above the national average of 14.2%.
+Post-2021 Census data shows that the 45 to 54 age group has grown from 8.8% to 10.9%, while the 25 to 34 cohort has declined from 23.1% to 20.6% and the 0 to 4 age group dropped from 11.6% to 9.5%.
 Looking ahead to 2041, demographic projections reveal significant shifts in Palmerston - South's age structure.
-The 45 to 54 cohort is projected to grow by 57%, adding 547 residents to reach 1,514.
-In contrast, the 0 to 4 cohort shows minimal growth of just 7% (62 people).
+The 45 to 54 cohort shows the strongest projected growth of 56%, adding 546 residents to reach 1,514.
+In contrast, the 0 to 4 cohort shows minimal growth of just 7% (61 people).

 Frequently Asked Questions - Age